18 Jul Our Favorite Boutique Hotels in Tulum

 - Book a sunset treetop dinner at Kanan Hotel

 - Walk through the night market.

 - Snap a pic in front of Ven a La Luz near Raw Love Café

-- Grab an acai bowl while sitting in swings at Matcha Mama
+- Grab an acai bowl while sitting on swings at Matcha Mama

 Quick Tips & Things to Know Before You Go to Tulum

-- If you need to use the ATM, make sure you do so inside a bank.
+- If you need to use the ATM, ensure you do so inside a bank.